 HAVE A SOLID PLAN OF ACTION

 I truly believe that when you have a simple and solid plan that you can tackle anything in life.
 The only problem is that creating this kind of plan takes some time and effort.
 Flick on the kettle, grab some snacks and figure out what your plan is.
 If your plan is to be generally more organised in life then your plan of action might look slightly like the photo below.
 It’s important to have clear and concise steps to follow so that you’re never wondering what has to be done and when.
-I’ve found that using a more minimal layout helps focus me on the task at hand because I’m not so focused on everything else.
+I’ve found that using a more minimal layout helps focus me on the task at hand.

 CREATE A ‘BACK ON IT’ ROUTINE

 I’m busting into 2019 with a trick up my sleeve.
 As per Muchelle B’s advice, I have created a plan to help me get back on my feet when I’m feeling a little sluggish.
-I will attach the little checklist below!
 I can always see the signs when I’m starting to burn out a little so learning to catch this early will mean that I don’t fall so far behind.
-My routine includes a few little things to do that will make sure I’m not too stressed but it will also ensure that I am actually doing productive stuff.
+My routine includes a few little things to do that will make sure I’m not too stressed.
+It will also ensure that I am actually doing productive stuff.

 FORGIVE AND LEARN

 I have a whole blog post based around giving yourself a fresh start.
-I used to beat myself up for having an off day which made me feel like crap which then made the next few days crappy and before you know it, I’ve had a whole crappy week.
+I used to beat myself up for having an off day which made me feel like crap.
+Then made the next few days crappy.
+Before you know it, I’ve had a whole crappy week.
 Slowly learning to just forgive yourself and get on after you have minor blips.
 Learn from these little off days – find out what sets you off and how to just move past it.